-Smart Concrete is manufactured by Giatec Scientific of Ottawa, Canada, but other companies also tout similar products.
+Plus is manufactured by Scientific of Ottawa, Canada, but other companies also tout similar products.
 Giatec’s version uses wireless, 2-by-2-inch battery-powered sensors, which are set into the concrete as it’s being placed.
-The sensors use wireless technology to transmit data that you can read with an Android or iOS smartphone app.
+These concrete slab temperature sensors use wireless technology to transmit data that you can read with an Android or iOS smartphone app.
 The apps draw from data stored in the cloud to analyze the performance of the concrete.

 The company suggests embedding one sensor for every 100 cubic yards of concrete.
 Greg McKinnon, operations manager for Stoneway Concrete, said his company first used the technology last year for R.C.
-Hedreen Co.’s Hyatt Regency hotel tower, which is under construction at 808 Howell St. in Seattle’s Denny Triangle.
+Hedreen Co.’s Hyatt Regency hotel tower.
+The hotel is under construction at 808 Howell St. in Seattle’s Denny Triangle.
 Sellen Construction is the general contractor.
 “We were literally the first to use it in the Seattle market,” McKinnon said.
-Smart Concrete paid for itself right away.
+Plus paid for itself right away.
 McKinnon said after the concrete mat foundation was poured it needed to reach a compressive strength of 4,500 pounds per square inch in seven days so the tower crane could be erected on schedule.

-Typically field technicians cast test cylinders, which are sent to a lab for analysis.
-But the concrete in the cylinder may not share all the properties with the concrete that's been placed, thanks to variables such as temperature, weather, or improper casting and storage.
+Typically, field technicians cast test cylinders which they send to a lab for analysis.
+But the concrete in the cylinder may not share all the properties with the concrete that contractors have placed.
+This happens thanks to variables such as temperature, weather, or improper casting and storage.
 The results can take a couple of hours to come back from the lab, delaying work.
 For the hotel tower, contractors using the embedded sensors knew after just five days the mat foundation would be ready on time.
-Concrete from the pour sent to a lab for analysis still hadn't achieved the desired strength after nine days.
+The concrete from the pour that they had sent to a lab for analysis still had not achieved the desired strength after nine days.

-Using sensors allowed crews to stick to the schedule.
-But cost savings isn't the only benefit to using such technology.
+Using a concrete slab temperature sensor allowed crews to stick to the schedule.
+But saving costs is not the only benefit to using such technology.
 There’s an environmental benefit, too.
-Smart Concrete offers a “greater opportunity to select the mix that will perform the best with the least cost and environmental impact,” McKinnon said.
+Plus offers a “greater opportunity to select the mix that will perform the best with the least cost and environmental impact,” McKinnon said.
 For example, engineers could use the performance data to formulate mixes that use less additional content, he said.
-Despite the potential upsides, Smart Concrete and similar products face a couple of hurdles to achieving wider use.
+Despite the potential upsides, Plus and similar products face a couple of hurdles to achieving wider use.
 McKinnon said the product adds $1 to $2 per cubic yard for big paving jobs “and considerably more for smaller jobs.”

 Measuring Concrete Strength: Cylinder Testing vs. Maturity Testing

-Giatec CEO Aali Alizadeh said one of the company’s key insights was that it made more sense to work with ready-mix suppliers than with general contractors since the suppliers were responsible for the concrete production.
+Giatec CTO, Aali Alizadeh, said one of the company’s key insights was that it made more sense to work with ready-mix suppliers instead of general contractors since the former were responsible for concrete production.
 The company had been selling a sensor directly to contractors at first.
-What's more, suppliers can monetize the performance data for their mixes by marketing it as a value-added solution for contractors.
+What is more, suppliers can monetize the performance data for their mixes by marketing it as a value-added solution for contractors.

 Changing this industry will take a long time.
-It allows the contractor to make better decisions with respect to their schedule, which can eventually save money. ― Aali R. Alizadeh, CEO, Giatec
+It allows the contractor to make better decisions with respect to their schedule, which can eventually save money.
+Aali R. Alizadeh, CTO, Giatec